 Still more confused than he could ever remember being before in his life, Abraham Feelgood touched his aching head before saying in a weak tone of voice,

-Still trying to remember what he was supposed to be doing, Abraham absently swallowed the pill then drank the water.
-Slowly it all came back to him.
+Still trying to remember what he was supposed to be doing, Abraham absently gave in to his wife's demands.
+Then slowly it all came back to him.
 He was still shaken by his mental blackout but now knew the cause of his outburst.
 Looking at his two remaining daughters he thought that they both looked impossibly pleased with themselves.
 Still feeling his way back to full mental alertness he quietly asked both of them this question,

 "Which one of you got engaged last night?...
 No don't interrupt Mary they are big girls... sorry women now....they can answer for themselves.
 Which one of you are engaged to Lucas Horan?"